 If you've ever wondered whether learning Excel formulas is worth your time, this list is for you.
 Formulas are the glue that hold spreadsheets together all over the world, and your skill with them can help you in many ways.

 Many users aren't aware of it, but VLOOKUP will use approximate match mode by default.
 This can be a disaster in a, because VLOOKUP can return a totally incorrect result.
 Read below to learn how match modes work in VLOOKUP, and how to avoid this dangerous problem.

 In this formula puzzle, we look at truck location GPS data, and ask: what formula will calculate the hours that each truck was stopped during the day?

 How do you figure out what formula to use?
 A teardown of 5 good formulas you can use to highlight dates based on a common month and year value using conditional formatting.

 Excel has a built-in conditional formatting rule that will highlight dates that occur "this month".
 But what if you want to highlight dates in the same month and year for any date?

 In this article, we look at some cool ways that you can use Excel's conditional formatting feature to quickly visualize important data.

 In this article, we take a short tour of some "unconventional" pivot tables you probably haven't seen before.
 These are interesting pivot tables that are summarizing something *other* than sales data.

-Many Excel experts believe that pivot tables are the single most powerful tool in Excel.
-Quickly learn more than 20 things you should know about Excel Pivot Tables.
+Many Excel experts believe that Pivot Tables are the single most powerful tool in Excel.
+This article provides more than 20 tips you should know to work productively with Excel Pivot Tables.

 In this article, we take a look at a simple model that calculates the time that could be saved by doing a task or activity with more skill.
 The goal is to visualize whether it makes sense to invest in getting better at a skill.